 The School System contributes the pay as you go portion, along with an annually budgeted prefunding amount of the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of the GASB Codification.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed 30 years.
-The current ARC rate is 13.49% of annual covered payroll.
-The ARC consisted of the normal cost of \$7,452,000 and the amortization of unfunded accrued liability of \$6,109,000.
-The School System contributed \$8,194,660 for the year ended June 30, 2015, including \$5,506,142 towards current healthcare and life insurance premiums accounted for in the general fund and an additional \$2,688,518 to prefund future benefits to the retirement benefit trust fund.
+The current ARC rate is 13.62% of annual covered payroll.
+The ARC consisted of the normal cost of \$7,743,000 and the amortization of unfunded accrued liability of \$8,760,000.
+The School System contributed \$6,108,261 for the year ended June 30, 2016, entirely consisting of contributions towards current healthcare and life insurance premiums accounted for in the general fund with no additional contributions in the current year to prefund future benefits to the retirement benefit trust fund.